ISCA CON

 Speaker:

-Ms Kok Moi Lre, Partner, PwC Singapore & Member, ISCA FRC Core Sub-Committee
+Ms. Kok Moi Lre, Partner, PwC Singapore & Member, ISCA FRC Core Sub-Committee

 4.00pm - 5.00pmThe Way Forward in Sustainability: Who's Really Counting?

-The presentation will highlight key insights on how finance professionals are engaging with sustainability initiatives, the challenges they face—particularly in terms of skills and knowledge gaps—and the growing expectations placed on them in this new landscape.
+The segment will highlight key insights on how finance professionals are engaging with sustainability initiatives, the challenges they face—particularly in terms of skills and knowledge gaps—and the growing expectations placed on them in this new landscape.

 5.00pm - 5.30pmGearing up for Sustainability Assurance – Are Singapore Companies Ready?

-This segment examines whether Singapore companies are prepared for this significant shift toward sustainability assurance.
+This segment examines whether Singapore companies are prepared for this shift toward sustainability assurance.
 Drawing from the findings of a recent survey conducted by ISCA and PwC, we will explore the current state of readiness among listed and large non-listed companies.
 Are existing reporting processes robust enough to meet assurance requirements?
 Do companies have the necessary internal controls, data quality, and governance in place?
-Join us as we discuss the practical realities, emerging gaps, and what organisations should prioritise now to navigate this new assurance landscape with confidence.
+With the extended timelines, how can companies better prepare themselves and build the needed capabilities for assurance?

 Speaker:

-Mr. Lee Bing Yi, Partner, PwC Singapore
+Mr. Lee Bing Yi, Sustainability & Climate Change, Financial Services Assurance Partner, PwC Singapore

 PAST CONFERENCE HIGHLIGHTS